leo-project/leo_s3_libs/README.md

 * "leo_s3_libs" is S3 related libraries for leofs and other Erlang applications.
 * "leo_s3_libs" uses [rebar](https://github.com/rebar/rebar) build system.
 Makefile so that simply running "make" at the top level should work.
-* "leo_s3_libs" requires Erlang R16B03-1 or later.
+* "leo_s3_libs" requires Erlang/OTP 19.3 or later.

 ## Usage in Leo Project